dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1884: Addiction solutions should prioritize education and prevention.
+### T1884: Focus on education and treatment for addiction rather than legalization.

 |Support|
 |---|